tihju/photobooth/README.md

 ---
 ### Directory:

-- We have 3 folders in the main directory
+- We have 3 folders in the main directory:
   * public
   * README.md
   * server.js